 Unable to Work After a Car Accident

 If you have been in a car accident, the extent of your injuries can range from minor, such as a bruise on your arm or leg, to more severe broken bones or head injuries.
 In most cases, a full recovery is made with little impact on your ability to work.
-Head and brain injuries, on the other hand, not to mention other serious injuries such as spinal cord or spinal column damage, may take much longer to heal.
+Head injuries, on the other hand, not to mention other serious injuries such as spinal cord or spinal column damage, may take much longer to heal.

-According to the Centers for Disease Control and Prevention (CDC), many people that have suffered a brain injury, even a minor brain injury, often have difficulties at work, getting along with others, or even being able to relax.
+According to the Centers for Disease Control and Prevention (CDC), many people that have suffered a brain injury, even a minor injury, often have difficulties at work, getting along with others, or even being able to relax.
 If you have suffered an injury that prevents you from working, generally it is short term, though long term injuries are not uncommon.
 Your company may reassign you to other duties so that you can work while recovering and then return you to your normal job.
 To find out more about your options for compensation, contact a Houston attorney at once.

 If you had to take a few days off from work to recover or if you could return to work but you have to take hours or half days off to visit the doctor for treatment and recover, then we consider this lost wages.
 Moreover, if you are unable to work in any capacity for a period of weeks or even months, then lost wages will become an important part of the lawsuit against the person who caused your accident.
 There is no limit for lost wages as long as the time missed from work is for your treatment and recovery and your doctor says it is vital.
 It is important to make sure that you get a letter from your physician stating that you cannot work.
 Without this letter, recovering lost wages may be difficult.